Star Tribute Videos

 The tribute video is a form not only practised by film fans, but also by film scholars.
 Catherine Grant in particular has elevated this form from mere admiring homage to academic reflection.
 First and foremost, her tributary videos are audiovisual mourning: an almost instinctive way of coming to terms with the loss of a beloved actor or actress.

-Grant’s odes to deceased stars, such as the ones for Jeanne Moreau, John Hurt, or the moving goodbye to Carrie Fischer and Debbie Reynolds, are fascinating in their own right.
+Grant’s odes to deceased stars, such as the ones for Jeanne Moreau, John Hurt, the haunting epigraphic adieu to Irrfan Khan, or the moving goodbye to Carrie Fischer and Debbie Reynolds, are fascinating in their own right.
 They are evocative pieces that recapture the attraction of a departed star’s graceful gestures or grating voice.